-The best online trainers use systems like System2 that allow them to conduct a session remotely and provide feedback to fulfill your needs in their own time, ensuring that it doesn’t matter nearly as much what times you and your trainer are available.
+The best online trainers use systems allow them to conduct a session remotely and provide feedback to fulfill your needs in their own time, ensuring that it doesn’t matter nearly as much what times you and your trainer are available.

 In this regard a traditional gym trainer can’t even begin to compare to an online trainer.